You migrated all your mailboxes to Office 365 and want to get rid of the last on-premises Exchange server. Now what?

 Get-Mailbox -Arbitration -Database [DB] | Remove-Mailbox -Arbitration -RemoveLastArbitrationMailboxAllowed

-Once the readiness check is successful it will remove the Exchange configuration from AD and remove Exchange binaries from the server.
+Once the readiness check is successful, the Exchange configuration is removed from AD, and the Exchange binaries are removed from the server.

 Dirty Removal of the Last On-Premises Exchange Server

-Once completed, enjoy your clean Exchange-less infrastructure!
-And if using Easy365Manager enjoy the added benefits of easy, intuitive and integrated user and mailbox management.
-Free trial available from here.
+And if you’re using Easy365Manager, you can enjoy the added benefits of easy, intuitive, and integrated user and Office 365 mailbox management.